BMC Helix ITSM Administrator Permissions policy

 If your systems have been migrated to the new BMC Helix platform that uses containerization, this option is not available or necessary.

-Alternatively, you may submit a request using the Request a Change offering in the i.onbmc.com support portal to have BMC SaaS Operations execute a service restart as needed.
+You may Create New Case in the portal to have BMC SaaS Operations execute a service restart as needed.

 Enable or disable the email engine in the development environment